cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/networks-and-protocols.md

 ![TCP request](images/tcp-request.png)

 To facilitate data transfer, protocols like TCP split data into small packets and transmit each one individually.
-These bits of data are converted into an analogue signal on the hardware level.
+These bits of data are converted into an analog signal on the hardware level.
 On the receiving end, the signals are reconstructed and the software protocol re-assembles the original piece of data.
 If a packet is missing, the receiving computer can ask for the **re-transmission** of the missing bundle of data.

 <ExpansionPanel title="Fault tolerance">